 Who should take the Calculus Placement Test?

 In short, anyone who may want or need to take an introductory calculus course at Saint Michael's must take the test.
 This includes anyone majoring in Biochemistry, Biology, Chemistry, Computer Science, Data Science, Economics, Engineering, Environmental Science, Mathematics, Physics, Pre-Pharmacy, or Statistics.
 Exploratory majors with an interest in the natural and mathematical sciences also need to take the test.
 In addition, anyone preparing for medical, veterinary, dental, or pharmaceutical school needs to take the test.
 If you are unsure whether you should take the test, please contact Krisan Geary at email@example.com or 802.654.2773 for more information.

 When should I take the test?

 You should take the test as soon as possible so you can use the feedback from the Mathematics Department to select an appropriate class.
-The test needs to be completed prior to registration for courses, so if you are coming to a Summer Registration Day in July, you should take the test online before that day.
+The test should be taken before you register for a calculus class.

 If you do not take the test before registering for a calculus class, you will be required to do so prior to the first day of classes.
 If the test indicates that you have selected a class that is not appropriate for you, it may be necessary to modify your schedule, sometimes drastically, to accommodate a different mathematics class.
 This can be avoided if you simply take the test prior to registration!